tri2510/carla-multiarch-docker/README.md

 stay in sync with the container workflow.
 When you're ready to migrate back to Docker, stop the host process (`Ctrl+C`) and run `scripts/run-local-carla.sh --build` to rebuild the image using the tested configuration.

+Use `scripts/host-carla-helper.py --help` to explore the available tweaks:

+- `--set-map Town05` reloads a different map without restarting the simulator
+- `--spawn vehicle.audi.tt --view front` respawns your hero vehicle and aligns the spectator camera
+- `--weather HardRainSunset` switches the current weather preset
+- `--manual` reuses CARLA's `manual_control.py` example for keyboard/controller

+All helper actions work against the simulator launched via `scripts/run-host-carla.sh` as long as the RPC port (default 2000) is reachable.

 ### Jetson Orin (Client Mode)